samerOffice/kamrun_diary/wp-content/plugins/card-elements-for-wpbakery/readme.txt

 Card Elements for WPBakery helpful plugin for all WordPress websites.
 Below is one small list for which purposes you can start using the card elements plugin.

 * You can decorate your blog post in various styles.
-* Showcase your customer reviews in attractive ways.
+* Showcase your reviews in attractive ways.
 * Decorate your tour and travel packages differently.
 * You can design your recipe card in minutes.
 * Present your listing card in unique ways.